Innovative Ideas That Will Make Life Easier as We Age

 There is no getting around the fact that as we age our abilities to function diminishes—in some people more quickly than others.
 We also suffer from ailments that require medications, some of which affect our ability to drive safely.

-For this reason, the elderly need to be realistic about their situations and try to find ways of dealing with transportation issues without having the need to any longer own automobiles.
+For this reason, the elderly need to be realistic about their situations and try to find ways of dealing with transportation issues.

 For many years now retailers of all sorts have offered the option of direct shipping.
 They make returns easy and inexpensive, and for those who shop online, it is easy to make choices and compare pricing.